 But I’ve also become a better mom in that I’m teaching my boys how to find their passion and build a career out of it….
 That you can create your own path… That with just a bit of creativity, you can come up with lots of ideas for your own business.

 I also like that my schedule is flexible enough to take them to school and pick them up.
-The best conversations with my 9-year-old have happened in the car.
+The best conversations with my oldest son have happened in the car on the way to school.
 One day we have an awesome conversation about how insurance works—everything from car insurance, home insurance, and even life insurance!
-All in a matter of 20 minutes while on the way to school :).
-I also get to hear all about their day when I pick them up from school, too!
+All in a matter of 20 minutes while on the way to school.
+I also get to hear all about their day when they come home from school!